conda/conda-build/docs/source/concepts/generating-index.rst

       $ conda install wget

 #.
-Put your favorite package in the channel.
+Put your favorite package in the local channel.

     The steps here depend on your platform.